 Credit union members who choose to use a courtesy pay or overdraft protection program do so willingly and with full disclosure of the program's costs and features.
-Rules for overdraft programs, originally issued by the Federal Reserve and now under the purview of the Consumer Financial Protection Bureau (CFPB or Bureau), made them something that consumers must opt in to.
-This opt-in requirement gives consumers control and the overdraft rule's notice requirements have helped consumers to better understand the cost of overdraft programs.
+Rules for overdraft programs, originally issued by the Federal Reserve and now under the purview of the Consumer Financial Protection Bureau (CFPB or Bureau), made various debit and ATM overdraft services something that consumers must opt in to.
+This opt-in requirement gives consumers more control and the overdraft rule's notice requirements have helped consumers to better understand the cost of overdraft programs.